ivan-sincek/android-penetration-testing-cheat-sheet/README.md

 Read more about intents and intent filters [here](developer.android.com/guide/components/intents-filters).

-List exported and unexported activities and their intents:
+List exported and protected (unexported) activities and their intents:

 ```fundamental
 run app.activity.info -i -a com.someapp.dev